SEAT León: León Cupra

 SEAT León Cupra 290, was manufactured between 2015 and 2016, as a replacement for Cupra 280 - powered by the same 2-litre engine from the Cupra 280, but with an extra 10 bhp.
 The Cupra 290 can accelerate 0-62 mph in 5.8 seconds and onto a top speed of 155 mph.
 Available with either a 6-speed manual gearbox or 6-speed DSG automatic gearbox.
 The 290 came in three body styles - three-door hatchback (León SC), five-door hatchback (León) and five-door estate (León ST) – and in a higher-specification Black version; which included sports seats, special 19in multi-spoke alloy wheels, and black detailing.

 SEAT León Cupra 300, was manufactured between 2017–2018 to replace the Cupra 290, it used the same 2 Litre turbocharged engine from León Cupra 290 but boosted to 296 bhp and capable of 0-62 mph in 5.8 seconds.
 Available with either a 6-speed manual gearbox or 6-speed DSG automatic gearbox.
 ST estate version was fitted with a DSG gearbox and all-wheel drive as standard.

 In response to new WLTP testing regimes, SEAT announced in 2018 that the León Cupra 300 would be replaced with a new León Cupra 290.
 Changes to the revised model included the addition of a gasoline particulate filter (GPF), and as the name suggests, gave the 2WD hatchback a 290 PS power output.
 The ST Estate retained its 300 PS power output, but was also fitted with a GPF system.

 The León Cupra R is limited to 799 units based on the standard Cupra 300 but with an uprated 310 PS 2 Litre turbocharged engine; with a 0-62 mph time of 5.8 seconds and a top speed of 155 mph.
 Cupra Rs were available only with a six-speed manual gearbox in the UK and only 24 Right Hand Drive units have been built.
-External changes include exclusive 19-inch alloy wheels, reprofiled bumpers with larger front intakes, flared side skirts, and carbon fibre front splitter, side skirts, rear diffuser and roof-mounted spoiler and matt bronzer accent over the externals.
+External changes include exclusive 19-inch alloy wheels, reprofiled bumpers with larger front intakes, flared side skirts, and carbon fibre front splitter, side skirts, rear diffuser and roof-mounted spoiler and matte bronzer accent over the externals.